2025 Australian federal election

 A federal election was held on 3 May 2025 to elect members of the 48th Parliament of Australia.
 All 150 seats in the House of Representatives were up for election, along with 40 of the 76 seats in the Senate.
 The Labor government of Anthony Albanese was elected for a second term in a landslide victory over the opposition Liberal–National Coalition, led by Peter Dutton.
 Labor secured 94 seats in the House of Representatives—the highest number of seats ever won by a single political party in an Australian election.
 Labor also received the highest two-party-preferred vote of any party since 1975—at 55.22%.
 This victory was much larger than expected from the opinion polling released shortly before the election, which had predicted a smaller Labor majority or a minority government.

-The election marked the fourth time in Australian history that a government secured at least ninety House of Representatives seats (after 1975, 1996 and 2013), the first time this feat had been achieved by a Labor government, and the first time it had been achieved by a single party.
+The election marked the fourth time in Australian history that a government secured at least 90 seats in the House of Representatives (after 1975, 1996 and 2013), the first time this feat had been achieved by a Labor government, and the first time it had been achieved by a single party.
 The Labor Party's 94 seats was tied with the Coalition's result in 1996 for the most seats ever won by a party or coalition.
 The re-elected Labor government also became the first returning government to retain every one of its seats since Harold Holt's Coalition victory in 1966.

 The pertinent issues throughout the campaign were the cost of living, energy policy, housing, healthcare and defence.
 Key promises from Labor were to build 1.2 million new homes and legislate a 20% reduction in current tertiary student loan debt, while the Coalition campaigned on building seven nuclear power plants over 20 years and reducing the fuel excise by 25 cents per litre.
-Both the Liberal–National Coalition and the Labor party proposed increases in defence spending.
+Both the Liberal–National Coalition and the Labor Party proposed increases in defence spending.